sireesha0904/sireesha0904/README.md

 ## 🌟 About Me

-🌱 I’m a **Computer Science Engineering** student with a deep passion for **Full Stack Development** and an expanding interest in **Data Science**.
-With hands-on experience in AI tools and prompt engineering, I am always eager to dive into new technologies and enhance my skill set.
+🌱 I’m a **Computer Science Engineering** student with a deep passion for **Full Stack Development** and **Artificial Intelligence**.
+With hands-on experience in AI tools and prompt engineering, I am continuously exploring ways to integrate AI into software and web development.

-🎯 Currently, I’m focusing on mastering advanced **Full Stack Development** techniques and exploring the potential of **Machine Learning** in real-world applications.
+🎯 Currently, I’m focusing on mastering advanced **Full Stack Development** techniques while exploring how AI can enhance the user experience and functionality of applications.

 ---